Turmeric vs Salicylic Acid: Which Is Better for Acne?

 • Using both ingredients consistently without skipping days

-• Applying salicylic acid to clean, dry skin for better penetration
+• Applying salicylic acid to clean, dry skin for better absorption

 • Following acid treatments with turmeric to reduce irritation

-• Daily SPF 30+ sunscreen to prevent dark mark formation
+• Daily SPF 30+ sunscreen to prevent new dark marks

 Factors That May Slow Results

-• Over-using salicylic acid (more isn't better—causes irritation)
+• Over-using salicylic acid (more is not better — it causes irritation)

 • Sun exposure without protection